numpy/numpy/doc/source/reference/alignment.rst

-Note that the strided-copy and strided-cast code are deeply intertwined and so any arrays being processed by them must be both uint and true aligned, even though te copy-code only needs uint alignment and the cast code only true alignment.
+Note that the strided-copy and strided-cast code are deeply intertwined and so any arrays being processed by them must be both uint and true aligned, even though the copy-code only needs uint alignment and the cast code only true alignment.
 If there is ever a big rewrite of this code it would be good to allow them to use different alignments.